12 Hours Auckland

 Restaurants key icon.

-454 Karangahape Road, Auckland CBD, Auckland
+454 Karangahape Road, Auckland Central, Auckland

 Roses Dining Room is one of the most exciting, intimate and unique dining experiences to be found in Auckland, and our pick for dinner.
 Sitting amongst the candlelit tables in the teensy space enveloped by warm, aubergine-pink walls, guests are made to feel as if they’re at a cosy dinner party instead of a restaurant, enjoying delicious, nourishing food paired with local, low-intervention wines.
 A different chef and winemaker are in residence at Roses every other week; expect an ever-changing spread of thoughtful, tasty share plates, interesting wines, attentive service, and a joyful experience all around.
 If you miss out on a coveted seat at Roses, we recommend walking five minutes down the road to Pici where you’ll find exceptional, hand-crafted pasta, or making your way to Tala to be delighted by contemporary and innovative Samoan cuisine.